StackVista/stackstate-docs/use/checks-and-monitors/about-checks-and-monitors.md

 The output of this command indicates the specific errors that occured along with the counts of how many times they happend in addition to health stream statistics associated with this monitor.

 {% hint style="success" "self-hosted info" %}
-The Monitor runner subsystem can be disabled via the configuration file by appending the following line at the end of the `etc/application_stackstate.conf` file:
+The monitor runner subsystem can be disabled via the configuration file by appending the following line at the end of the `etc/application_stackstate.conf` file:

 `stackstate.featureSwitches.monitorRunner = false`